Multi-Label Bayesian Active Learning with Inter-Label Relationships

 3.4 Correlation-aware Querying↩︎

-With the correlation-based sampling strategy described in section 3.3, our model obtains a refined unlabeled data pool.
-Then, our model calculate correlation-aware beta scoring for the selected samples, and use it to cluster the final samples for annotation.
-This process employs a computation method similar to the attention mechanism introduced in transformer models [42].
-Using Eq.
-9 , we score each prediction, where \(S_{AB}\) incorporates the influence of other labels’ scores through the attention coefficient \(\hat{A}(m,n)\) as the final score, accounting the correlation.
-Additionally, we introduce \(\alpha\), a normalization parameter set to 2, to prevent over-estimating correlated uncertainty while preserving the original significance of each label’s score.
+With the correlation-based sampling strategy described in section 3.3, our model obtains a refined subset of the original unlabeled data pool.
+Then, our model calculates correlation-aware beta scores for these samples in the selected subset, and use those scores to cluster the samples for acquisition.
+This score computation method is inspired by the attention mechanism introduced in transformer models [41], which is defined as follows. \[\begin{align} S_{AB}(f_L(x),y) &= \sum^K_{m=1} \hat{A}(m,:) S_{BR}^m(f_L(x),y^m) \label{eq11} \end{align}\tag{10}\] \[\begin{align} \hat{A}(m,n)&= \text{norm}(A(m,n)), \quad \text{where } m \neq n \notag \\ &= \frac{A(m,n)}{\gamma \cdot \text{max}(A(:,n))} \label{eq13} \end{align}\tag{11}\] Using Eq.
+10 , we score each prediction, where \(S_{AB}\) incorporates the influence of other labels’ scores through the attention coefficient \(\hat{A}\) as the final score, accounting the correlation.
+Additionally, we introduce \(\gamma\), a normalization parameter set to 2, to prevent over-estimating correlated uncertainty while preserving the original significance of each label’s score.
 This approach allows our model consider the impact of neighboring labels on informativeness, and the refined unlabeled pool enhances computational efficiency and deepens the analysis of label correlations.
 Algorithm 2 details the procedure for one iteration of our framework.

 4 Experiments↩︎

-We collected four benchmark multi-label text datasets to analyze the performance and robustness of our framework [43].
-Those datasets include: RCV1 [44]: A news articles dataset from Reuters; UKLEX [45]: A collection of legal documents sourced from various categories within UK law; EURLEX [46]: A set of descriptors from European legal information thesaurus extracted from the European Union’s legal database; MIMIC3 [47]: A set of de-identified health records for medical diagnosis.
-Since the data in UKLEX, EURLEX, and MIMIC3 have two levels of labels, to retain uniformity, our study used the coarse level of labels.
-Following the method by [48], we used mean imbalance ratio (MeanIR) to create synthetic datasets with varying imbalance ratios based on the modified RCV1 dataset, reduce the label size of RCV1 to ten (\(K=10\)) by selecting the most frequently occurring labels, enabling an evaluation of the model’s performance across different degrees of imbalance.
-Table [tab:data] and Table [tab:data95ir] offer a detailed summary of these four datasets.
-We also introduced a new metric, termed CorrAvg, defined as \(\sum_{m=1}^K\sum_{n=1}^K A(m,n)/(K\times K), m\neq n\), to quantify the degree of the inter-correlation within the label set.
-We compared the performance of different query methods across datasets with different correlation levels.
+We collected four benchmark multi-label text datasets to analyze the performance and robustness of our framework [42].
+Those datasets include: RCV1 [43], UKLEX [44], EURLEX [45], and MIMIC3 [46].
+RCV1 is a news articles dataset from Reuters; UKLEX is a collection of legal documents sourced from various categories within UK law; EURLEX is a set of descriptors from European legal information thesaurus extracted from the European Union’s legal database; and MIMIC3 is a set of de-identified health records for medical diagnosis.
+Following the method by [47], we used mean imbalance ratio (MeanIR) to create synthetic datasets with varying imbalance ratios based on the modified RCV1 dataset, reduce the label size of RCV1 to ten by selecting the most frequently occurring labels, enabling an evaluation of the model’s performance across different degrees of imbalance.
+Table 1 and Table 2 offer a detailed summary of these four datasets.
+We also introduced a new metric, termed CorrAvg, defined as \(\sum_{m=1}^K\sum_{n=1}^K\) \(A(m,n)/(K\times K), m\neq n\), to quantify the degree of inter-correlation within label set.

 Dataset